 The item_reference_index is only used for the method item_offset; it indicates the 1-based index of the item reference with referenceType 'iloc' linked from this item.
 If index_size is 0, then the value 1 is implied; the value 0 is reserved.

+The data_reference_index may take the value 0, indicating a reference into the same file as this MetaBox, or an index into the data references in the DataInformationBox in the containing MetaBox, with value 1 indicating the first entry in the data reference list.

+NOTE 1 A reference to the ‘same file’ can also be coded by setting data_reference_index to a non-zero value pointing to a data reference entry of type 'urn ' with the flag 0x000001 set.
+However, using data_reference_index 0 is recommended.

 Items may be stored fragmented into extents, e.g. to enable interleaving.
-An extent is a contiguous subset of the bytes of the resource; the resource is formed by concatenating the extents in the order specified in this box.
-If only one extent is used (extent_count = 1) then either or both of the offset and length may be implied:
+An extent is a contiguous subset of the bytes of the resource identified by an offset and a length; the resource is formed by concatenating the extents in the order specified in this box.

- If the offset is not identified (the field has a length of zero), then the beginning of the source (offset 0) is implied.

- If the length is not specified, or specified as zero, then the entire length of the source is implied.
-References into the same file as this structure-data, or items divided into more than one extent, should have an explicit offset and length, or use a MIME type requiring a different interpretation of the file, to avoid infinite recursion.

 The size of the item is the sum of the extent lengths.

-NOTE 1 Extents can be interleaved with the chunks defined by the sample tables of tracks.
+NOTE 2 Extents can be interleaved with the chunks defined by the sample tables of tracks.

 The offsets are relative to a data origin.
 That origin is determined as follows:

+when construction_method = 0 (file offset):

+when the data reference points to the ‘same file’ and when the MetaBox is in a Movie Fragment, the data origin is the first byte of the enclosing MovieFragmentBox (as for the default-base-is-moof flag in the TrackFragmentHeaderBox